-Skilling Queenslanders at work (SQW)
+Skilling Queenslanders for work (SQW)

 - Funding assisted 12,434 disadvantaged Queenslanders under SQW in 2017–18.